HassanKanj/accountability-telegram-bot/README.md

 - Mark task as done
 - Mark task as pending
 - List your daily tasks
-- add a list of daily repeated tasks (the bot will automatically add them to the tasks list each day).
+- Add a list of daily repeated tasks (the bot will automatically add them to the tasks list each day).

 ## Usage